fuad7161/Interview-Preparation/OOP_in_C++/README.md

 ## Basic Knowledge
 A class contain private and public parts.
 By default, all items defined in a class are **private**.
+In scope resolution operator **::** links a class name with a member name in order to tell the compler what class the member belongs to.
+        '''
+        int i;
+        main(){
+            int i;
+            ::i = 10 // refers to global i
+        }
+        '''